Academic Calendar 2024/25

 Note 1: It is recommended that students planning on completing a Bachelor of Arts (Criminal Justice) degree complete the first writing requirement (CMNS 125 or ENGL 105) within the first 30 credits of the program.

-Note 2: It is recommended that students planning on completing a Bachelor of Arts (Criminal Justice) degree complete the critical thinking requirement (CSM 108, PHIL 100, PHIL 110, or PHIL 120) within the first 60 credits of the program.
+Note 2: It is recommended that students planning on completing a Bachelor of Arts (Criminal Justice) degree complete the critical thinking requirement (AIS 108, PHIL 100, PHIL 110, or PHIL 120) within the first 60 credits of the program.

 Semester II